alexfernandez/alexfernandez.github.io/2023/contradiction-logic-mathematics.md

 which will make me very angry if I like my dog.
 But at this level we are pure logicians and we don't care about meaning.

-We can combine it with the symbol `∧`, which means "and", we can write a contradiction as:
+We can combine it with the symbol `∧`, which means "and";
+now we can write a contradiction as:

 ```
 A ∧ ¬A